rishabhmandayam/xgboost/arborium/README.md

 The package currently focuses on XGBoost models but plans to expand support for other tree-based algorithms in future releases.

+> **Note:** Arborium is specifically designed for use in Jupyter notebooks or similar interactive environments (JupyterLab, Google Colab, etc.) where HTML visualizations can be rendered inline.

 ## Installation

 ### Basic Installation